Skip to content

 Memory requirements

-If you encounter memory issues, you can configure memory container requirements in the container configuration.
-Memory is configured in Megabytes.
+If you hit memory issues, set the container memory requirement in the container configuration.
+Memory is in megabytes.

 Container needs the public IP of another container